 The IAS Plus website from Deloitte provides IFRS model financial statements and IFRS presentation and disclosure checklists (in German) which are available to download.

 Use of IFRS standards by jurisdiction: Germany

 Country profile prepared by the IFRS Foundation with notes on the extent of IFRS application, relevant jurisdictional authority, IFRS endorsement and translation of standards.

 Each selected book features specific accounting information on this country or territory; click on the links for more details.
 Alternatively, contact us if you have a particular enquiry or need further help consulting these titles.

 David Alexander and Simon Archer (eds.)
 (2003)

-Individual country chapters cover background information, accounting policies and practices, discuss the form and content of published financial statements and offer sample accounts.
+Individual country and region chapters cover background information, accounting policies and practices, discuss the form and content of published financial statements and offer sample accounts.

 International Corporate Procedures

 This regularly updated database includes information on tax and accounting and features model company accounts.
 The model accounts are presented in the standard format for each country or territory with original language and English language versions presented together.
 Contact us to request documents from the database.